pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 unspecified elements).

-To support Calculus functions on sparse tensors, we'll propose adding a fill-value property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
+To support Calculus functions on sparse tensors, we'll propose adding a `fill_value` property to PyTorch sparse tensors that will represent the values of unspecified sparse tensor elements.
 While doing so, we also need to consider
-- how the non-zero fill-value affects the result of linear algebra operations such as matrix multiplication, etc.
+- how the nonzero fill value affects the result of linear algebra operations such as matrix multiplication, etc.
-- how to define a fill-value for hybrid tensors (tensors with sparse and dense dimensions),
+- how to define a fill value for hybrid tensors (tensors with sparse and dense dimensions),
-- how PyTorch autograd support needs to deal with a defined fill-value.
+- how PyTorch autograd support needs to deal with a specified fill value.

 ## Proposal